NotYourSync/24-VC-JOINER/README.md

 - ✅ 24/7 persistent connection
 - ✅ Can Be Used For Token Onliner Too
 - 🖥️ Terminal Logs
-- 👤 Configurable mute & deaf options
+- 👤 Configurable
-- 🎨 Includes banner and credits display
+- 🌐 Uses Websocket
-- 🔐 Tokens remain local (no data sent)
+- 🔐 Easy input

 ---